How Public Service Loan Forgiveness (PSLF) Works

 What is Public Service Loan Forgiveness?

 Public Service Loan Forgiveness (PSLF) is a federal student loan forgiveness program that allows certain public service and nonprofit employees to qualify for loan forgiveness.
-Borrowers with Direct Federal Loans or a Federal Consolidation Loan can enroll in PSLF and have their loan forgiven after making 120 on-time payments.

 To be eligible for the PSLF program, you’ll need to meet both the job and loan criteria and apply for the program.
 Once you’ve joined a PSLF plan, you can start counting payments toward the 120 total payments required.

 Additionally, it's encouraged to transition to an Income-Driven Repayment plan (IDR).
 This plan lowers monthly payments based on discretionary income and ensures the loan won't be fully repaid within 10 years, leaving a balance for forgiveness.
-There are several IDR plans, but the new SAVE plan is best for most PSLF-eligible borrowers.

 After making 120 on-time payments, the program forgives your remaining loan balances.
 It doesn't assess taxes on the forgiven amounts, providing a fantastic benefit for eligible individuals.

-Who qualifies for Public Service Loan Forgiveness?
+Who Qualifies for Public Service Loan Forgiveness?

-Public Service Loan Forgiveness is only available to borrowers who have eligible federal student loans and who work for a qualified employer.
 In general, you need to work in public service in a government job, or for a non-profit organization.
 You need to have a Direct Loan or a Direct Consolidation Loan to qualify.

 Qualifying employers